We are the Greenough and North Bruce Wilderness Alliance

 We are building a protected and biodiverse forest along the western shore of the Northern Bruce Peninsula.

 Its coniferous forest houses ancient cedars, lichens, mosses, and orchids and forms part of the largest remaining intact forest in Southwestern Ontario.
-The Endangered Eastern Massasauga Rattlesnake and a genetically distinct Black Bear call it home, while bald eagles and osprey nest alongside the shores of its many bays, drawn by an abundance of fish in coastal marshes.
+The Threatened Eastern Massasauga Rattlesnake and a genetically distinct Black Bear call it home, while bald eagles and osprey nest alongside the shores of its many bays, drawn by an abundance of fish in coastal marshes.
 The bedrock on which these species have created habitat is ancient.
 It’s between 425 and 445 million years old.

 Why create another organization to protect the environment?